nextpyp/pyp/docs/introduction.rst

 - **Ease-of-use**: user-friendly, fully-featured web-based GUI with an intuitive block-based interface
 - **All-in-one**: convert raw cryo-EM/ET data into high-resolution structures using a single application
 - **State-of-the-art results**: advanced refinement and classification methods achieve higher-resolution
-- **Particle picking suite**: cellular content mining and accurate particle localization in 2D and 3D
+- **Particle picking suites**: cellular content mining and accurate particle localization in 2D and 3D
-- **Scalability**: small storage footprint and distributed computing allows analyzing very large datasets
+- **Scalability**: small storage footprint and distributed computing allows analysis of large datasets
 - **On-the-fly processing**: real-time analysis of micrographs and tilt-series during data acquisition
-- **Portability**: uses containers to ensure reproducibility, simplify installation and administration
+- **Portability**: use of containers to ensure reproducibility, simplify installation and administration
 - **Interoperability**: import/export metadata in multiple formats to interface with external programs

-See the :doc:`Changelog<changelog>` for the **latest features** or choose from the following menu options:
+See the :doc:`Changelog<changelog>` for the **latest features**.
+Choose from the following options:

 .. panels::
    :body: bg-primary text-centered text-white font-weight-bold